AubreyR/ddebug/README.md

 1. Pull repository the location you would like to install to, copy the binary to /usr/local/bin
 2. Run from inside a kbox/appname/code folder
+3. Chmod the file so that it's executable (if it's not already)

 ### Dependencies ###
 * grep (GNU grep) 2.25 or higher